-Students required to invest 7-10 hours a week of self-directed learning to complete self-study and assessments.
+Students required to invest 5 hours per week of self-directed learning to complete self-study and assessments.

 You need to have the following resources to conduct self-study and assessments:

 - Internet

 - Computer/laptop

 - MS Office

 - All the students will get Wi-Fi access within the campus.